wtmoose/TuneKit/Examples/Pods/Pods-acknowledgements.markdown

 <h2 id="licensegrant">2.
 LICENSE GRANT</h2>

-<p>The Company may, at its sole discretion, grant you a Trial License, a Personal License, an Educational License or a Commercial Seat License.</p>
+<p>The Company may, at its sole discretion, grant you a Trial License, a Personal License, an Educational License, a Commercial Seat License, a Site License or an Enterprise License.</p>

-<p>If you have not purchased or otherwise rightfully obtained a Personal License, an Educational License or a Commercial Seat License for the Reveal Software, the Trial License Terms (2.1) are applicable to your use of the Reveal Software.
+<p>If you have not purchased or otherwise rightfully obtained a Personal License, an Educational License, a Commercial Seat License, a Site License or an Enterprise License for the Reveal Software, the Trial License Terms (2.1) are applicable to your use of the Reveal Software.
 The Trial License Terms are also applicable to any usage of the Reveal Software by you that is not covered under any other licenses you may have.</p>

 <p>The Personal License Terms (2.2) apply if you have a Personal License.
 The Commercial Seat License Terms (2.3) apply if you have a Commercial Seat License.
-The Educational License Terms (2.4) apply if you have an Educational License.</p>
+The Educational License Terms (2.4) apply if you have an Educational License.
+The Site License Terms (2.5) apply if you have a Site License.
+The Enterprise License Terms (2.6) apply if you have an Enterprise License.</p>

 <p>The General Terms (3) apply in all cases.</p>